imanuelcio/ToDo-List/README.md

 # CRUD ToDo-List Create with ReactJS with Local API

+ simple CRUD ToDo project

-# This project free to copy
+# This project free to copy and modify

+ to run the project , make sure you run the server on command line